ZeroPvlse/nyarii/README.md

 ## ♡(♡ᵕ♡) License

-nyarii is weleased undew the "Be Kawaii Not Cwiminal" wicense - AKA the MIT License.
+nyarii is weleased undew the "The Cuddwy Purrmission License" wicense - AKA the MIT License.

 ## ♥(ˆ⌣ˆԅ) Acknowledgements